 Many people think that cholesterol only plays a negative role in the body, damaging health, but that is not true.

-There are two types of cholesterol with different functions, one positive and one negative for health.
+There are two types of cholesterol with different functions, one positive and one harmful for health.
 The first is HDL cholesterol, which removes excess fat from the arteries by reducing the formation of fatty plaques in the body and improving health.

 Cholesterol levels must always be balanced.
 Therefore, it is essential to maintain a balanced diet with little fat.
-It is important to remember that, at normal levels, the functions of cholesterol are positive for health and have many important functions for the body.
+It is important to remember that, at normal levels, the functions of cholesterol are positive for health and have many essential functions for the body.

 The functions of cholesterol can also help prevent many health problems.